A Drying Cayenne Pepper

 MEET THE CHILES:

 Here you will find photos of Arizona grown peppers and chiles photographed by Stevenson Photography on Location.
-Click on the individual chili name at right and you will see an image and some interesting and fun facts about that specific chile pepper.
+Click on the individual chili name at right and you'll see an image and some interesting and fun facts about that specific chile pepper.
 You can visit our News page for the latest news about chiles from around the world.
-And if your mouth and tongue aren't enough to judge the heat of chiles, then visit our Scoville Heat Scale page for a little insight and info.
+And if your mouth and tongue aren't enough to judge the heat of chiles, then visit our Scoville Heat Scale page for a little insight and information.